top of page

 RWCC Board of Directors

-Amy Prenatt-Michaux, Vice President
+Amy Prenatt-Michaux, President

 Bonnie McLeod, Treasurer